 AoA Input into the Technology Development Strategy (TDS)

 The Technology Development Strategy (TDS) should highlight how the risks identified in the AoA areas are going to be addressed and minimized in the Technology Maturation & Risk Reduction (TMRR) Phase and on the path to full manufacturing capability in the Production and Deployment (PD) Phase.

-- A comprehensive rationale for the proposed materiel solution(s), based upon the AoA that evaluated relative cost, schedule, performance (hardware, human, software), and technology risks.
+Completion of the Alternative Systems Review (ASR) should provide a comprehensive rationale for the proposed material solution(s), based upon the AoA that evaluated relative cost, schedule, performance (hardware, human, software), and technology risks.